 Appropriate amounts of unsaturated fat provide your body with essential nutrients so it functions properly.
-Monounsaturated fats promote healthy cholesterol levels, supply certain nutrients like vitamin E and help your body absorb fat-soluble vitamins.
+Monounsaturated fats, or MUFAs, promote healthy cholesterol levels, supply certain nutrients like vitamin E and help your body absorb fat-soluble vitamins.
 Along with polyunsaturated fats, MUFAs provide essential fats that play a role in healthy vision, nervous system function, brain development, neurological function and cardiovascular health.

 Dry and roasted nuts provide a rich source of monounsaturated fats.
 Nuts are a concentrated source of calories, so eat them in the appropriate portions; a handful goes a long way.
 If you're interested in getting more MUFAs in your diet, try almonds, macadamia, pecans, cashews, hazel nuts, Brazil nuts, pistachios, pine nuts and peanuts -- technically classified as a legume.

 Seed All About It

 Seeds provide a good source of monounsaturated fats and are versatile.
 You can add seeds to yogurt for a snack, sprinkle them atop a salad, add them to trail mix or enjoy them on their own.
 The richest sources include sesame seeds, pumpkin and squash seeds.
 Other seeds to try include sunflower, ground flaxseed, poppy, chia seed and quinoa.
 The latter two double as grains.